-\paragraph{Systems co-design for scale} verl \citep{sheng2025verl} provides a hybrid single-/multi-controller programming model and a 3D-HybridEngine for zero-redundancy resharding across train$\leftrightarrow$gen, yielding substantial throughput gains across RLHF-style recipes.
-ROLL \citep{wang2025roll} standardizes a single controller with parallel Actor/Critic/Reward/Env workers and AutoDeviceMapping, integrating Megatron-Core/FSDP for training and vLLM/SGLang for serving.
-SLIME \citep{2025SLIME} packages large-MoE Megatron examples and server-managed SGLang pools behind one endpoint, easing frontier-scale agentic runs and simplifying deployment pathways.
+\paragraph{Systems co-design for scale} \textit{verl} \citep{sheng2025verl} provides a hybrid single-/multi-controller programming model and a 3D-HybridEngine for zero-redundancy resharding across train$\leftrightarrow$gen, yielding substantial throughput gains across RLHF-style recipes. \textit{ROLL} \citep{wang2025roll} standardizes a single controller with parallel Actor/Critic/Reward/Env workers and AutoDeviceMapping, integrating Megatron-Core/FSDP for training and vLLM/SGLang for serving. \textit{SLIME} \citep{2025SLIME} packages large-MoE Megatron examples and server-managed SGLang pools behind one endpoint, easing frontier-scale agentic runs and simplifying deployment pathways.

-\paragraph{Ecosystem-level conveniences} Beyond core bottlenecks, frameworks add observability and shaped signals to improve diagnosability and training efficacy.
-For example, Agent Lightning \citep{luo2025agentlightning} integrates telemetry and automatic intermediate rewards into the runtime.
-Meanwhile, unified, end-to-end stacks are becoming common: rLLM combines agents, environments, and stepwise GRPO; AWorld couples swarms, memory/tooling, and GRPO-based training; and OpenR releases code, models, and data for PRM-centric workflows \citep{rllm2025, yu2025aworld, wang2024openr}.
+\paragraph{Ecosystem-level conveniences} Beyond core bottlenecks, frameworks add observability and shape signals to improve diagnosability and training efficacy.
+For example, \textit{Agent Lightning} \citep{luo2025agentlightning} integrates telemetry and automatic intermediate rewards into the runtime.
+Meanwhile, unified, end-to-end stacks are becoming common: \textit{rLLM} \citep{rllm2025} combines agents, environments, and stepwise GRPO; \textit{OpenR} \citep{wang2024openr} and releases code, models, and data for PRM-centric workflows.